birth-outcomes/birth_outcomes_summary/our_study/5_proposal_1.md

 * Diagnosis of NE or HIE (severe, moderate, grade 2 or grade 3)
 * Therapeutic hypothermia for 2 or more consecutive days{cite}`gale_brain_2017`

-### Identifying risk factors whilst accounting for treatment use

-Explore a selection of methods to answer the same problem...

-Standardisation of treatment
+### Analysis

+It would be beneficial to consider a range of methods that can be used to answer the same problem.
+On the [treatment paradox](./2_treatment_paradox.md), I outline some of the suggested methods for accounting for treatment use.
+These are commented on for this study below...
-Yes - although not true in practice, as decision to intervene (caesarean) and timing of that intervention varies between clinicians and hospitals - could deal with statistically
+* **Standardisation of treatment** - potentially suitable, although only through statistical techniques that achieve this, as it is not true in practice - the decision to perform a caesarean and the timing of that decision varies between clinicians

-Predictor substitution
-No

-Treatment as a predictor
-Yes - although limitation is significant

-Treatment as an outcome
+* **Predictor substitution** - unsuitable
+* **Treatment as predictor** - potentially suitable
-Yes - although, if I'm correct in understanding that there are many reasons why an emergency caesarean might be performed, this may not be specific enough?
-And that often, caesareans are performed and they think actually they shouldn't have been, and vice versa?
+* **Treatment as outcome** - potentially unsuitable, assuming I am correct in understanding that there are many possible reasons why a clinician might perform an emergency caesarean (and it is not just due to suspect HIE).

-Propensity scores
-Yes - although being aware of that limitation

-Exclusion of treated individuals
-Yes - although a bit limited

-Add the method similar to SAMueL.
+* **Propensity scores** - potentially suitable
+* **Exclusion of treated individuals** - potentially suitable (although may be unsuitable if sample size is too small)

+### Limitations

+* There may be insufficient HIE cases in the dataset
+* This analysis is retrospective and not designed in a way that allows "live" predictions
+* Haven't specified how the CTG data would be incorporated
+* Limitations of particular methods (e.g. as on [treatment paradox](./2_treatment_paradox.md) page)
+* Although we've attempted to account for treatment use, we (a) may not be successful, and (b) will still have other sources of bias such as omitted variable bias

+### Other analyses

+Given the concern here about accounting for treatment use, it might be wise to consider demonstrating that a paradox does indeed exist, as they do in [Uffen et al. 2021](https://doi.org/10.1136%2Fbmjopen-2020-046518).